 Affordaplane Eagle’s Nest

-Here we showcase just a few of our many builders and fliers who built their own Affordaplane aircraft and fly them regularly.
+Here we showcase just a few of our many customers who built their own Affordaplane aircraft and fly them regularly.
 You are an inspiration and we salute you!

 My name is Terry Adair and I have been in love with aviation since my first flight with my father many years ago.
 I have enjoyed many hours flying and attended many airshows including Oshkosh and Sun n Fun since then.
 The time finally came that I wished to build and fly my own airplane.
 The goal was minimal expense, ease of build, and a hassle-free construction experience.
 My search led me to the Affordaplane, a plans-built ultralight designed by Dave Edwards.